aramisgithub/questpresentation/document.md

 ## The Shadow

-- Odyssey has \alert{Poseidon} -Poseidon conforms to his archetype as he always creates \alert{trouble} to Odysseus
+- Odyssey has \alert{Poseidon}---Poseidon conforms to his archetype as he always creates \alert{trouble} to Odysseus

-- The Shadow in Mulan is \alert{Shang Yu} - Shang Yu conforms to his archetype as he is the \alert{leader of the Hans}
+- The Shadow in Mulan is \alert{Shang Yu}---Shang Yu conforms to his archetype as he is the \alert{leader of the Hans}

 ## Similarities